 I often get this question and I think it depends on the meeting planner, the audience and what people are used to.
-This blog is to help clarify the difference between a plenary speaker and keynote speaker.
+This blog is to help clarify the difference between a plenary speaker and keynote speaker when you need to hire a speaker for a conference.

 What is a keynote speaker?